sebgrijalva/PerClus/README.md

-# clusters
+# PerClus
-Cluster analysis in 2d lattices.
+Cluster analysis of Percolation in 2d lattices.

-Basically some code for studying clusters using the Hoshen-Kopelman algorithm
+Study of different setups of percolation using many techniques for cluster analysis.